 - applicants for the Carol Moya Mills Scholarship must be from regional or remote Australia, but no age limits apply.

 - the National Library of Australia Scholarship is open to applicants of any age but preference is given to Indigenous scholars.

-Preference for all scholarships is given to applicants who would find it difficult to access the Library’s collections (for example, due to distance from Canberra).
+Preference for all scholarships is given to applicants who would otherwise find it difficult to access the Library’s collections.

 Completing the application form

 Applications must be submitted online.
 Hardcopy or offline applications will not be considered.

 Applications close at 5pm (AEST), Tuesday 26 April 2022.
 Late applications or support material will not be accepted.
 You should allow for any time difference, and internet connection or submission issues.